CyVerse-learning-materials/SciApps_guide/bsa.rst

 *Step 5: Filtering candidate genes with SIFT*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are 7 candidate SNPs (falls on 6 candidate genes) identified in the last step.
 The SNP at 2:61271277 disrupts the splice site acceptor and is a deleterious mutation.
-For the other 6 non-synonymous SNPs, we can use SIFT to predict whether they will alter the encoded protein function.
+For the other 6 nonsynonymous SNPs, we can use SIFT to predict whether they will alter the encoded protein function.

   1. Click **Variant analysis** category (left panel) to find or search for **SIFT4G**, then click to load **SIFT4G-0.0.1**.